 Negotiating off an aquarium club listing is harder to do because often times the seller is willing to wait it out or knows the value of the equipment they are selling.
 For these listings, it may be better to consider purchasing separate components of the setup as these sellers are more open to doing this.
 This is a really great way on getting quality equipment.
 The best equipment to buy used would be:

 Tell us your story below in the comments about how you purchased a cheap fish tank.
 We also know that not all listings will include the equipment you want or need so after you purchase a used tank you can come check out our aquarium supplies for new equipment from top-quality brands.
 Let us know your thoughts and stories in the comment below.
+You can also check out our video above from our YouTube Channel.
+If you enjoy it, please be sure to subscribe!
 See you next time :).